 10. Applicant can demonstrate the ability to meet all Project Quality Threshold timeliness standards per 24 CFR § 578.85 as applicable to their proposed project(s) including distribution of funds to a subrecipient no later than 45 days after receiving an approvable request and draws down funds at least once per quarter of the program year, after eligible activities commence.
 11. Applicant project is consistent with the relevant jurisdictional consolidated plan(s).

-12. Applicant have no Unresolved Civil Rights Matters prior to the application submission deadline.
+12. Applicant has no Unresolved Civil Rights Matters prior to the application submission deadline.
 Project applicants, who after review are confirmed to have civil rights matters unresolved at the application submission deadline, will be deemed ineligible.
 Their applications will receive no further review, will not be rated and ranked, and will not receive funding unless HUD determines that actions taken to resolve the issue are sufficient.
 13. Applicant has not provided any False Statements - A false statement in an application is grounds for denial or termination of an award and may result in criminal, civil, and/or administrative sanctions, including fines, penalties, and imprisonment.
 Applicant confirms all statements are truthful.

-CoC THRESHOLD REQUIREMENTS

-For each requirement, select "Yes" if the project has provided reasonable assurances that the project will meet the requirement, has been given an exception by the CoC or will request a waiver from HUD.
+CoC THRESHOLD REQUIREMENTS For each requirement, select "Yes" if the project has provided reasonable assurances that the project will meet the requirement, has been given an exception by the CoC or will request a waiver from HUD.
 Otherwise select "No".

-Coordinated Entry Participation unless DV project

-Housing First and/or Low Barrier Implementation

-Documented, secured minimum match of 25% of grant amount for the project

-Project is financially feasible

-Activities proposed are allowable under the NOFO and HUD regulations

-Application is complete and data is consistent

-Project's annual average bed/unit utilization rate for the previous calendar year must be at or above (≥) 70 percent (70%).
+Coordinated Entry Participation unless DV project Housing First and/or Low Barrier Implementation Documented, secured minimum match of 25% of grant amount for the project Project is financially feasible Activities proposed are allowable under the NOFO and HUD regulations N Application is complete and data is consistent Project's annual average bed/unit utilization rate for the previous calendar year must be at or above (≥) 70 percent (70%).
 Applicant must submit the most recent completed audit or financial review, including the management letter.
 The audit/financial review does not indicate serious financial or accounting problems.

-Applicant is a Member in Good Standing of the HHA per the HHA's Governance Charter

-Applicant's HUD Data Quality Questions Q2 - Q7 is at or below ≤ a 10% error rate.
+Applicant is a Member in Good Standing of the HHA per the HHA's Governance Charter Applicant's HUD Data Quality Questions Q2 - Q7 is at or below ≤ a 10% error rate.
 The applicant project aligns with Leading the Way Home: Palm Beach County's Plan to end the Cycle of Homelessness.

-Applicant ensures equal access to program participants regardless of their race, color, national origin, religion, sex, gender, sexual orientation, gender identity or expression, age, marital status, familial status, disability, or genetic information Applicant must not have a history of (last two years) serving ineligible program participants or expending funds on ineligible costs.

-Applicant must not have a history of (last two years) spending less than 80% of the grant amount.

-The questions contained in the Threshold Criteria indicate minimum requirements for funding.
-These questions must be answered affirmatively, in order to be considered eligible for renewal funding.
-If an agency cannot answer affirmatively, an explanation must be submitted for review by HSCA staff and HHA Governance Board.
-Additional information may be requested and will determine if the project is eligible for a waiver of the requirement for this competition period.

-Print Name of Agency Approved Signatory: Signature of Agency Approved Signatory: Title: Date:

-Section below to be filled out by HSCA staff

-Does meet the Project Eligibility Threshold Does NOT meet the Project Eligibility Threshold

-Print Name of the HSCA Representative Signature of the HSCA Representative Title: Date:
+Applicant ensures equal access to program participants regardless of their race, color, national origin, religion, gender sexual orientation, gender identity or expression, age, marital status, familial status, disability, or genetic information stions contained in the Threshold Criteria indicate minimum n requirements for funding.
+These questions must be answered affirmatively, to be considered eligible for renewal funding.
+If an agency cannot answer affirmatively, an explanation must be submitted for review may be requested and will determine if the project is eligible for a waiver of rint Name of Agency Approved Signatory: Signature of Agency Approved Signatory: itle: Date: Section below to I be filled out by HSCA staff comments by H3CA Do pes meet the Project Eligibility Threshold Does No OT meet the Project Eligibility Threshold Print Name of the HSCA Representative Signature of the HSCA Representative

-Projects not meeting the above thresholds will not be included in the 2022 CoC Local Competition
+Projects not meeting the above thresholds "may" not be included in the 2023 CoC Local Competition.